knight-lang/knight-lang/specs.md

 This is exactly the same as [4.3.7](#437-unchanged-coerce), except for the operands reversed, ie `> a b` should return the same mas `< b a` (barring the fact that `a` should be evaluated before `b`).

 ### 4.3.9 `?(unchanged, unchanged)`
-Unlike nearly every other function in Knight, this one does not automatically coerce its arguments to any type---Instead, it checks to see if arguments are of the same type _and_ value.
+Unlike nearly every other function in Knight, this one does not automatically coerce its arguments to any type—Instead, it checks to see if arguments are of the same type _and_ value.
 For example, `1` is not equivalent to `"1"`, nor is it equivalent to `TRUE`.

 This function is valid for the types `Number`, `String`, `Boolean`, and `Null`.
 Notably, if either argument is a `BLOCK`'s return value, the return value is undefined.